-Canon 200D versus Kodak S-1
+Canon 200D vs Kodak S-1

 Body comparison: Canon 200D vs Kodak S-1

 The physical size and weight of the Canon 200D and the Kodak S-1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Kodak S-1 is considerably smaller (30 percent) than the Canon 200D.
 Moreover, the S-1 is substantially lighter (36 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the S-1 are weather-sealed.